apache/db-jdo/README.txt

 http://maven.apache.org/start/download.html

-Note that maven uses the user.home system property for the location of the maven local repostitory: ${user.home}/.maven/repository.
+Note that maven uses the user.home system property for the location of the maven local repository: ${user.home}/.maven/repository.
 Under Windows this system property is C:\Documents and Settings\<user> no matter what the HOME variable is set to.
 As a workaround you may set the system property by adding -Duser.home=%HOME% to the environment variable